 - Frequent erections

-- Urination – urinates on face, and front legs
+- Urination – urinates on face, beard, and front legs

 Goat Pregnancy Care

 Also beneficial is ensuring that they have proper supplements.
-We provide ours with salt and mineral tubs on occasion.
+We provide ours with salt and mineral tubs on occasion, as needed.

 Herbal Pregnancy Supplement

-- 1 tbsp equal combination of dried mint, oregano, and chamomile.
+- 1 tablespoon equal combination of dried mint, oregano, and chamomile

 Red raspberry leaf is super beneficial for a healthy pregnancy.
-It tones the uterus and helps during the labor process.
+It tones the uterus and helps the labor process.
+I personally drink this red raspberry leaf tea after my second trimester of pregnancy and it has made a difference in my labors!

 Postpartum Goat Care